-The popular Who's Who, listing all your elected officials and how to contact them, has been updated to reflect the results of the November general election and is now available at libraries, multigenerational centers, the League office, and online (PDF form).
+The recently updated and always popular Who's Who, listing all your elected officials and how to contact them is available at libraries, multigenerational centers, the League office, and online (PDF form).
 The Who's Who is a publication of the League of Women Voters of Central New Mexico Education Fund (a 503(c) organization).

 October is membership renewal time, but it's always a good time to join the League of Women Voters!
 And now you can pay online!
 Check out the new Join Us page.
 You can pay online via Paypal or your credit card, or print out a copy of the membership application and mail in your check in the traditional way.

 The July 2016 Voter contents include: The Luncheon speaker is District Attorney Kari Brandenburg, speaking on the organization of the DA's office.
 In addition, July 9 will be the once-a-year Calendar Planning meeting - everyone is encouraged to attend and weigh in!There's a book review of "Political Animals: How our Stone-age Brain Gets in the Way of Smart Politics", a reminder of how history is being made in this Presidential election, and how to help LWVCNM by shopping Amazon.com.
 Check it out!

 You can view or download back issues of the Voter all the way back to 2005 by going to the Newsletters page.